 Why Bank Statement Reconciliation is Crucial

+Skipping monthly bank reconciliation is not an option.
 I’ve had clients ask me, “Why do I need to reconcile bank statements in QBO?
 The bank feed pulls in all the transactions, so I know it’s accurate.”
-Well, sorry folks, but skipping monthly bank statement reconciliation is not an option.

 Why do we reconcile bank statements in the first place?
 To ensure that all the transactions in the register are legitimate.
 In the old days, before online banking, all transactions were entered by hand.
 Typos and errors can occur such as the wrong date (or year!), the wrong amount, the wrong payee - anything is possible.
 Fast forward to today’s world where bank errors are rare, but they do occur.
 I have one client for whom an ATM deposit was mistakenly typed in at $600 over the amount of the batch of checks deposited, and the bank never noticed.
 We had to contact them to alert the bank of the error.
 We only discovered this error when we noticed the deposit amount on the bank statement did not match the deposit amount in QuickBooks.
 Hurray for bank rec-ing (hey, I invented a new verb)!